 Doner kebabs are a popular fast food here in the UK.
 Traditionally, they are made with processed lamb meat, heavily seasoned with spices.
 Apparently it’s hard to tell what kind of meat is actually in the doner kebab, and tests by UK Trading Standards have revealed that doner meats sometimes contain a mix of animals, such as chicken, beef and pork.

 Since the key thing with the doner meats is the seasoning and texture, they’re easy to replicate using plant-based meat alternatives.
-I like to use home-made seitan (my current favourite recipes are this Easy Seitan ‘Chicken’ and Basic Home-Made Seitan Recipe) as it tends to work out a lot cheaper, plus it gives me the flexibility to flavour it exactly how I wish.
+I like to use home-made seitan (my current favourite recipes are this Easy Seitan ‘Chicken’ and Basic Home-Made Seitan) as it tends to work out a lot cheaper, plus it gives me the flexibility to flavour it exactly how I wish.
 However there are also a range of store-bought alternatives now available, including these…

 The Dutch company Vivera‘s Veggie Shawarma Kebab is now widely available in the major UK supermarkets – Tesco, Asda, Sainsbury’s and Waitrose.
 You’ll find it on the veggie/vegan chiller aisle.